 8. Take Cool Showers Rather Than Hot Showers

-Hot showers feel good, but they dry out your skin.
-If you can tolerate warm water, or even better, cool water,, in the shower you will have less skin irritation all over your body, not just your face.
+Hot showers feel good, but they dry out your skin7.
+If you can tolerate warm water, or even better, cool water, in the shower you will have less skin irritation all over your body, not just your face.

 9. Eat Yogurt, Kimchi, Sauerkraut, Pickles, Skyr, Crème Fraiche, Natto, Or Fish Sauce On A Regular Basis

-Fermented food contain Lactobacillus bacteria that can colonize your small intestine.
+Fermented food contain Lactobacillus bacteria that can colonize your small intestine and have health benefits8.
 Your immune system recognizes them as an infection, but because the flow of food through your lower digestive tract keeps removing them, it “learns” not to produce excessive inflammation.
 This information is transferred to the immune system in your skin so that you get fewer pimples.

 10. Make A Habit Of Washing Your Hands Whenever You Have Been Outside Your Home

 Washing your hands when you come home lessens the risk that you will carry E. coli9 and the bacteria that cause colds and flu into your home.
 It also reduces the oil and cellular debris you transfer to your face when you touch yourself without thinking about it.

 - Washing.
 American Academy of Dermatology (Website).
 Accessed 2019.

 - Kõljalg S., Mändar R., Sõber T., Rööp T., Mändar R. High level bacterial contamination of secondary school students’ mobile phones.
 Germs.
 2017;7(2):73-77.